-This prospectus relates to the offering by the selling shareholders named below of up to 9,397,937 shares of common stock.
-In addition to the 6,817,936 shares of common stock currently owned, the selling shareholders may acquire up to an additional 2,580,001 shares upon exercise, from time to time, of the warrants that they hold.
-The table below sets forth the following information with respect to the selling shareholders as of July 31, 2003:
+This prospectus relates to the offering by the selling shareholders named below of up to 897,595 shares of common stock.
+All of these shares are issuable upon exercise, from time to time, of the warrants that they hold.
+The table below sets forth the following information with respect to the selling shareholders as of September 15, 2003:

 - the number of Aastrom's outstanding shares of common stock beneficially owned by each selling shareholder (including shares obtainable under options or warrants exercisable within sixty days of such date) prior to the offering hereby.
-(However, the selling shareholders may have acquired additional shares or sold or otherwise disposed of some portion of their shares since that date.); - · the number of such shares being offered hereby; and - the number and percentage of Aastrom's outstanding shares of common stock to be beneficially owned by each selling shareholder after completion of the sale of common stock being offered hereby.
+(However, the selling shareholders may have acquired additional shares or sold or otherwise disposed of some portion of their shares since that date.); - the number of such shares being offered hereby; and - the number and percentage of Aastrom's outstanding shares of common stock to be beneficially owned by each selling shareholder after completion of the sale of common stock being offered hereby.